 Automated Highway Systems - Vehicles in Platoons - Integration of Automated Highway Systems.
-ITS Programs in the World - Overview of ITS implementations in developed countries, ITS in developing countries.
+ITS Programs in the World - Overview of ITS implementations in developed countries, ITS in developing countries, Case studies.

 - 1. ITS Hand Book 2000: Recommendations for World Road Association (PIARC) by Kan Paul Chen, John Miles. - 2.
 Sussman, J. M., Perspective on ITS, Artech House Publishers, 2005. - 3.
-National ITS Architecture Documentation, US Department of Transportation, 2007 (CD-ROM).
+National ITS Architecture Documentation, US Department of Transportation, 2007 (CD-ROM). - 4.
+Chowdhary, M.A. and A Sadek, Fundamentals of Intelligent Transportation systems planning.
+Artech House Inc., US, 2003. - 5.
+Williams, B., Intelligent transportation systems standards.
+Artech House, London, 2008.

+- understand the sensor technologies

-- understand the sensor and communication technologies. - apply the various ITS methodologies - define the significance of ITS under Indian conditions
+- understand the communication techniques

+- apply the various ITS methodologies

+- understand the user needs

+- define the significance of ITS under Indian conditions